Selling or giving away a park home

 Anyone will be able to carry on the agreement when you die if they’re:

 - a family member living with you at the time you die

 - your husband, wife or civil partner

-Someone who isn’t living with you or isn’t your husband, wife or civil partner will have to get approval from the park owner to live there.
+Someone who is not living with you or is not your husband, wife or civil partner will have to get approval from the park owner to live there.

 Read detailed information on buying, selling or gifting your park (mobile) home.